 What Sets Us Apart

 - Weekly consultation meetings that are open to all team members, providing a rich experience of diverse perspectives and theoretical orientations

-- Didactic trainings offered in our specialties (religious trauma, EMDR, LGBTQAI+ populations, sex therapy, etc.)
+- Optional didactic trainings offered in our specialties (religious trauma, EMDR, LGBTQAI+ populations, sex therapy, etc.)

-- Set your own schedule (you can work evenings/weekends if you want and offer teletherapy if desired)
+- Relative autonomy with your schedule (you can work evenings/weekends if you want and offer teletherapy if desired)